Asian Americans for Action

+Asian Americans for Action (Triple A or AAA) was an American social justice organization founded in New York City in 1969 by Shizuko "Minn" Matsuda and Kazu Iijima.
+Influenced by the Black Power movement and opposition to the Vietnam War, Matsuda and Iijima initially envisioned a Japanese American political organization but broadened the group into a pan-Asian formation open to people of all Asian ethnic backgrounds.

+Triple A became part of the wider Asian American movement of the late 1960s and 1970s.
+Based primarily on the East Coast, it organized against the Vietnam War, opposed the renewal of the Treaty of Mutual Cooperation and Security between the United States and Japan, and helped establish the United Asian Communities Center in New York City.
+In 1976, the organization changed its name to the Union of Activists, and it dissolved after approximately ten years as members moved into other political organizations.

 The Founders

 According to Iijima, AAA began with "two old ladies" sitting on a park bench worrying about their children's future.
 In fact, Matsuda was approximately 58 years of age and Iijima about 51 when they set up the organization in 1969.
 Iijima had been interned at the Topaz internment camp during World War II, while Matsuda had moved with her family to Utah before the war due to anti-Japanese hostility in the Bay Area.
 By the time they founded AAA, both had been involved in pro-Asian movements for many years.

 Kazu Iijima

 Born Kazuko Ikeda in California, Iijima grew up in Oakland and attended college at UC Berkeley.
 She encountered Marxist critiques of racism through her older sister and the Young Communist League at Berkeley, and became involved in radical politics.
 By 1938, she had helped to form the Oakland Nisei Democratic Club to encourage more Niseis to take up radical responses to working class issues and racism.
 She was still living and working in the Bay Area when Japanese Americans on the west coast were subjected to incarceration under Executive Order 9066.
 She was sent first to Tanforan Assembly Center and then to Topaz concentration camp in Utah.
 She married Tak Iijima in Utah (he had been drafted into the US Army just before Pearl Harbor), and was released to move to Mississippi with him soon after.

 After the war, the couple settled in New York City, and began to raise a family.
 Although Iijima joined the Japanese American Committee for Democracy at that time, it wasn't until the late 1960s that she returned to organizing with the founding of Asian Americans for Action.